dinhtta/dinhtta.github.io/_posts/2016-11-24-consensus.md

 at least $$2f+1$$ replicas (including itself) wanted a new view.
 Like in VR, view change is the most complex part of the protocol, and in this case it includes many large messages which carry signed proof and logs of previous operations.
++ Checkpointing is carried out periodically, as in the non-Byzantine case.

 **Why $$(3f + 1)$$ replicas**.
 To tolerate $$f$$ failures, at least $$3f+1$$ replicas are needed.
 This number is optimal.
 Suppose we only have $$2f+1$$ replicas and the protocol uses majority votes of $$f+1$$.
 Suppose